ntricarichi22/Fantasyfootball/docs/CFC-SUPABASE-SCHEMA.md

 - Pick values in `cfc_trade_values_current` use `display_name` format "1.06" (matches `draft_log.pick_number`).
 Do NOT use `asset_key` format "pick 1.06".
 - Future draft picks (years beyond CFC year) use the middle slot value: 1sts = value of "1.06", 2nds = value of "2.06", 3rds = value of "3.06".
 - The value pipeline rebuild (May 2026) means `cfc_asset_source_values` rows from before that date use a different multiple_101 formula (raw / source_max instead of raw / source_1.01).
 Old rows from disabled sources have been cleared.
 The "fix7-preview" import_batch tag on any remaining rows indicates pre-rebuild data.
+- The trade engine refactor (May 6, 2026) added no new schema; it only began reading the existing `gm_persona` column on `cfc_team_strategy_profiles`.
+If any team has NULL gm_persona, Builder falls back to neutral grading and Studio defaults to "straight_shooter".